tomhiskey/personal-site-11ty/contact/index.md

   order: 5
 ---

 Hi there!
-I'm Tom Hiskey, a product / UX designer living in York / London.
+I'm Tom Hiskey, a product / UX designer in York / London.

 Feel free to drop me a line...